 - Always be sure to check with appropriate entities to insure you fully understand policies governing your RSO

-- Provide non-alcoholic options besides water and if at a 3rd party vendor, less expensive but comparable size.
+- DO provide non-alcoholic options besides water and if at a 3rd party vendor, less expensive but comparable size.
 This gives options for non-drinkers and designated drivers and allows drinkers to switch from alcohol to non-alcoholic alternatives

-- Provide reasonable amounts of food for the size of the group to slow down absorption of alcohol into the blood stream
+- DO provide reasonable amounts of food for the size of the group to slow down absorption of alcohol into the blood stream

-- Make sure all members can legally attend events at a liquor licensed establishment, by definition a restaurant (less than 50% of sales are from alcohol) or holds a 18+ Center for Visual & Performing Arts license through the City of Madison.
+- DO make sure all members can legally attend events at a liquor licensed establishment, by definition a restaurant (less than 50% of sales are from alcohol) or holds a 18+ Center for Visual & Performing Arts license through the City of Madison.